 Some time before I took up turning I was interested by a box made by Cecil Jordan involving engine turning.
 Here is one of my boxes with a similar pattern.
 I'm currently working on a number of other patterns and I have been quite successful cutting patterns like this in silver.
 Also here are a couple of items that I made for competitions at the local club: a zebrano cake stand; a lilac egg; a lilac urn.

 I like to make jokes and puns in my work.
-Having made a silver nut and bolt, one of my brothers enquired about one of The Jacaranda Tree's nut crackers, and wondered if he could get one in the shape of a nut for an engineering friend.
+Having made a silver nut and bolt, one of my brothers enquired about a nut cracker, and wondered if he could get one in the shape of a nut for an engineering friend.
 This got me to thinking about making a nut and bolt to crack nuts.
 After a while the design formed in my mind using a "dome headed" nut as the excuse for the nut not having a hole all the way through it.
 The shank is 2", 6tpi with a 90 degree thread form.
 The nut and bolt are 3" AF.
 The whole thing is made of rosewood.
 It crushes nuts beautifully; even almonds are easy.

 In another series of jokes I was working on a box for a ring.
 The design evolved as I considered leaving the centre in the box so that the ring would not touch the sides and get scratched.
 The traditional Victorian washstand had tapered poles on the end for placing rings, and if I could do something similar inside the box...
 And after some playing around, it occurred to be to drill the centre out and the toroidal shape began to emerge.
 Of course, a plain ring is also a toroid.